 The growth of DevOps and how it affects Security in software development

 The adoption of DevOps and Agile development has allowed products to go to market faster to meet business and customer demands.
 Part of this is the acceptance of automation to expedite repetitive processes and collect data for easier learning for improvements.
 In an ideal world, this model would also high-quality products to go to market quickly, free of bugs and security vulnerabilities, and in a cost-effective way.
+If you need a refresher on the software development models, you’ll get it all in codegiant’s comprehensive guide.
 In reality, there’s mostly emphasis on getting to the market fast and meeting the business demand over the concern for smooth and secure user experience.
 As companies are competing against speed rather than cost, how will security testing be part of the cycle?
 Automate it!

 Here are ways automation of application security scales up with continuous integration and continuous development practices (CI/CD):